qundus/js.qform/README.md

 	- partially done with extras chapter, missing
 - [-] document examples and use cases for special input types like `select`
 	- partially done with components and extras chapters
-- [ ] offer render framework apis as per need basis.
+- [x] offer render framework apis as per need basis.
+  - this has been massively changed and now it's no longer called `render` but the `attributes` or `attrs` api
+  - user can now define their map of dom/vdom attributes, allowing for smoother transition between frameworks and/or vanillajs
+  - added attrs shortcut through form object
+  - massive fixes on attributes api and way of working
+  - established seamless experience for setting up attributes type through form setups.
 - [ ] document validators like vFile
 - [ ] reduce bundle size
 - [ ] make a website for better documentation and recognisabity.